HANNALY/TESTER-S-PORTFOLIO/README.md

 # My Tester's Portfolio

-Hi there👋 I'm Anna.
+Hi there 👋 I'm Anna.

-A self-taught future junior software tester.
+I am a Software Tester with over a year of experience in manual testing, currently expanding my expertise toward test automation.
+I began my QA journey at Mate Academy, where I built strong fundamentals in manual testing and Java.
+Today, I am developing my skills further in a corporate environment as a QA Intern at Play.

-I'm based in Warsaw, Poland but I'm active internationally.
+On a daily basis, I create test cases, plan tests, and report bugs while working in an Agile environment using tools such as JIRA and Confluence.
+I focus strongly on quality, effective team communication, and continuous technical growth.

-I’m finished learning manual testing and Java fundamentals at Mate Academy
+I also have experience working with relational databases and SQL (SQL Server Management Studio), which I gained during my Big Data Management studies.
+My goal is to continue developing in the areas of test automation and data analysis.

-In the future, I see myself as an Automation Tester.
+In this portfolio, you will find examples of my work, including test cases and bug reports that reflect the knowledge and experience I have gained so far.

-In this portfolio, I'm presenting the knowledge and experience I have gained so far in the field of Manual testing.
-You can also find here test cases and bug reports created by me.
+In my free time, I enjoy spending time with my family, playing the guitar, traveling, and watching films.

 # SKILLS
 - Manual/Automation QA, Black/Grey/Whitebox testing, Web/Mobile testing